 Distances in Mexico can be huge, and if you’re intending to travel on public transport, you should be prepared for some very long journeys.
 Getting from Tijuana to Mexico City, for example, can take nearly two days nonstop by bus.
 Although public transport at ground level is frequent and reasonably efficient everywhere, taking an internal flight at least once may be worthwhile for the time it saves.

-Always check your route and arrival time, and whenever possible buy tickets from the bus station in advance to get the best (or any) seats; count on paying about M$75–120 for every 100km covered.
-There are very rarely problems getting a place on a bus from its point of origin or from really big towns.
-In smaller, mid-route places, however, you may have to wait for the bus to arrive (or at least to leave the previous stop) before discovering if there are any seats – the increased prevalence of computerized ticketing is easing the problem.
-Often there are too few seats, and without fluent and loud Spanish you may lose out in the fight for the ticket clerk’s attention.
-Alternatively, there’s almost always a bus described as local, which means it originates from where you are (as opposed to a de paso bus, which started somewhere else), and tickets for these can be bought well in advance.
+Always check your route and arrival time, and whenever possible buy tickets from the bus station in advance to get the best (or any) seats.
+Alternatively, try the operator’s website or an agent such as Ticketbus (w ticketbus.com.mx) or Boletotal (w boletotal.mx).
+Prices are in the region of M$80–120 for every 100km covered.
+While there are very rarely problems getting a place on a bus from its point of origin or from really big towns, in smaller, mid-route places, you may have to wait for the bus to arrive (or at least to leave the previous stop) before discovering if there are any seats – the increased prevalence of computerized ticketing is easing the problem.

 Terms to look out for on the timetable, besides local and de paso, include vía corta (by the short route) and directo or expreso (direct/nonstop – in theory at least).
 Salida is departure, llegada arrival.
 A decent road map will be extremely helpful in working out which buses are going to pass through your destination.

 There are more than fifty airports in Mexico with regular passenger flights run by local airlines, plus several smaller airports with feeder services.
-The two big companies, both formerly state-owned and with international as well as domestic flights, are Aeroméxico and Mexicana, which between them connect most places to Mexico City, usually several times a day.
-Their monopoly is being challenged by a handful of smaller airlines such as Aeromar and Interjet, which also cover most major destinations, as well as Mexicana’s no-frills carrier Click.
+The big company, formerly state-owned and with international as well as domestic flights, is Aeroméxico, which connects most places to Mexico City, usually several times a day.
+Their monopoly is being challenged by a handful of smaller airlines such as Aeromar and Interjet, which also cover most major destinations, as well as the no-frills carriers Volaris and Viva Aerobus.
 The competition between the companies keeps prices steady and relatively low.
 Information about the independent operators is available online and through travel agents.

 Internal airfares reflect the popularity of the route: the more popular the trip, the lower the price.
 Thus the flight from Tijuana to Mexico City costs much the same as the much shorter, but less popular flight from Tijuana to Chihuahua, but even the more expensive routes can be worthwhile for the time they save.
-While the smaller airlines might be cheaper, the price of a ticket on a particular flight doesn’t normally vary from agent to agent.
-There are few discounts, and it’s usually twice as much for a round-trip as a one-way ticket.
+While the smaller airlines might be cheaper, there are few discounts and the price of a ticket on a particular flight doesn’t normally vary from agent to agent.

-Since Mexico’s railways were privatized in 1995, all passenger services have been withdrawn bar one suburban service out of Mexico City and two lines run especially for tourists: the Copper Canyon railway in Chihuahua, an amazing scenic journey and one of the country’s top tourist attractions (see Rail practicalities), and the Tequila Express from Guadalajara to Amatitán.
+Since Mexico’s railways were privatized in 1995, all passenger services have been withdrawn bar one suburban service out of Mexico City and two lines run especially for tourists: the Copper Canyon railway in Chihuahua, an amazing scenic journey and one of the country’s top tourist attractions, and the Tequila Express from Guadalajara.

 Ferries connect Baja California with a trio of ports on the Pacific mainland: Santa Rosalía to Guaymas, and La Paz to Mazatlán and Topolobampo (for Los Mochis).
-For detailed information on schedules see wwww.mexconnect.com/mex_/mexicoferryw.html.
+For information on schedules and fares see w mexbound.com/mexico-ferry.php.
 There are also smaller boats to islands off the Caribbean and Gulf coasts: from Chiquilá to Holbox, from Cancún to Isla Mujeres and from Playa del Carmen to Cozumel.
 Though not as cheap as they once were, all these services are still pretty reasonable: see the relevant chapters for current fares.

-Getting your car into Mexico (see “Getting there”) is just the beginning of your problems.
-Although most people who venture in by car both enjoy their trip and get out again with no more than minor incidents, driving in Mexico does require a good deal of care and concentration, and almost inevitably involves at least one brush with bureaucracy or the law.
+Driving in Mexico requires care and concentration, and almost inevitably involves at least one brush with bureaucracy or the law (for details on licences and insurance, see the section on driving).
 Hitchhiking is possible, but due to safety concerns, the scarcity of lifts and the vast distances involved, it’s not recommended.

-Renting a car in Mexico – especially if done with a short, specific itinerary in mind – avoids many problems and is often an extremely good way of seeing quickly a small area that would take days to explore using public transport.
-There are any number of competing agencies in all the tourist resorts and major cities; the local operations usually charge less than the well-known names.
+Renting a car in Mexico is often an extremely good way of seeing quickly a small area that would take days to explore using public transport.
 Always check rates carefully to make sure they include insurance, tax and the mileage you need.
-Daily rates with unlimited mileage start around US$20/£12; weekly rates usually cost around the same as six days.
+Daily rates with unlimited mileage start at around US$30/£20; weekly rates usually cost around the same as six days.
 In some resorts mopeds and motorbikes are also available for short distances, but most of the large, international companies don’t deal with them because of the high frequency of accidents.

 Roads and traffic